Do I Need a Solicitor To Sell My House?

 Should I Hire A Solicitor Or Licensed Conveyancer?

-Some of the other differences between a licensed conveyancer and a solicitor are as follows: A licensed conveyancer can act on behalf of both sides in a sale (both the buyer and seller); As specialists, conveyancers won’t work in multidisciplinary firms like a solicitors.
-While this means that a conveyancer has more specific and specialised knowledge about conveyancing, they lack the broader knowledge of the law that a solicitor will have.
-If your sale is linked to other legal issues requiring knowledge of family law, tax planning or anything else, then you might be better suited to use a solicitor for your house sale.
+Some of the other differences between a licensed conveyancer and a solicitor are as follows: A licensed conveyancer can act on behalf of both sides in a sale (both the buyer and seller).
+As specialists, conveyancers won’t work in multidisciplinary firms like a solicitors.
+While this means that a conveyancer has more specific and specialised knowledge about conveyancing, they may lack the broader knowledge of the law that a solicitor will have.

 Request a Valuation